Afya (NASDAQ:AFYA) Rating Increased to C at TheStreet

-TheStreet upgraded shares of Afya (NASDAQ:AFYA – Get Rating) from a d+ rating to a c rating in a report issued on Friday morning, TheStreetRatingsTable reports.
+Afya (NASDAQ:AFYA – Get Rating) was upgraded by TheStreet from a “d+” rating to a “c” rating in a research note issued to investors on Friday, TheStreetRatingsTable reports.

-Separately, The Goldman Sachs Group increased their price target on Afya from $12.00 to $13.50 in a report on Tuesday, September 6th.
+Separately, The Goldman Sachs Group raised their price objective on Afya from $12.00 to $13.50 in a research report on Tuesday, September 6th.

 Institutional Inflows and Outflows